mooncoin-project/mooncoin-landann/doc/build-osx.md

 Notes
 -----

-See `doc/readme-qt.rst` for instructions on building Litecoin-Qt, the graphical user interface.
+See `doc/readme-qt.rst` for instructions on building Mooncoin-Qt, the graphical user interface.

-Tested on OS X 10.5 through 10.8 on Intel processors only.
+Tested on OS X 10.6 through 10.9 on Intel processors only.
 PPC is not supported because it is big-endian.

 All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.

+Much of this may be outdated for Mooncoin.

 Preparation
 -----------